What is Digital Literacy? And Why It Matters

 A Short History: From Computer Skills to Information Literacy

 Today, digital literacy encompasses many skills due to the growing challenges such as disinformation, and new technologies such as artificial intelligence.
-As technology has become a main place where we learn, connect, and participate in civic life, literacy encompasses ranging from information literacy (knowing how to evaluate information and sources) to cybersecurity awareness (knowing how to stay secure and safe online) to how to communicate effectively with ethics and respect)
+As technology has become a central place where we learn, connect, and participate in civic life, digital literacy now encompasses areas ranging from information literacy (knowing how to evaluate information and sources), to cybersecurity awareness (knowing how to stay secure and safe online), to how to communicate effectively with respect.)
+The basket of skills we need to be digital literate will continue to grow as technology continues to grow.

 The Core Components of Digital Literacy